Container Security For Development Teams

 Going back to the earlier Python example, there is another image in the

-python repository tagged , and the difference between the python and images is pretty stark when we look at the size and number of detected vulnerabilities.
+python repository tagged, and the difference between the python and images is pretty stark when we look at the size and number of detected vulnerabilities.
 The slim image is just 12% of the size of the fuller Python image, and the result of a vulnerability scan on both images shows far fewer vulnerabilities and dependencies as a result, as shown in figure 6 below.

 You might wonder about the fact that both images do still have vulnerabilities and in particular, they both have high severity vulnerabilities.
 What you find from looking at these particular vulnerabilities is that they are part of the underlying OS packages; none of them have fixes available, and none have known exploits in the wild.
 In addition, as part of Docker’s verified publisher process both images have been updated with the latest versions of all their packages within the past few days, so they are, in fact, well maintained.

-We should also consider some context; often the vulnerabilities to do pop up are in development tools that you would likely want removed from the production version of your image: tools like curl, development libraries, or even from shells and package managers.
+We should also consider some context; often the vulnerabilities that do pop up are in development tools that you would likely want removed from the production version of your image: tools like curl, development libraries, or even from shells and package managers.
 But over time, the chances of new vulnerability discoveries affecting the larger Python image are much greater than with the slimmer image.